Looking for a Gumloop alternative? Here are the 10 best AI automation and agent-building platforms to consider in 2026, ranked and reviewed.

 OpenClaw

-OpenClaw is an open-source personal AI assistant that runs on your own machine — Mac, Windows, or Linux — and connects to you through the chat apps you already use, including WhatsApp, Telegram, Discord, Slack, Signal, and iMessage.
+OpenClaw is an open-source personal AI assistant that runs on your own machine and connects to you through your chat apps.
 It features persistent memory, full system access, browser control, and an extensible skill/plugin system that lets it take real actions like sending emails, managing calendars, running shell commands, and monitoring websites.
 OpenClaw supports Anthropic, OpenAI, and local models, and keeps your data private by default.
 It has a passionate developer community and 50+ integrations, but requires either self-hosting technical know-how or a paid cloud subscription to get started.

 Runs on your own machine: Your data stays private by default — supports Mac, Windows, Linux, and local AI models.

-Works across chat apps: Talk to it via WhatsApp, Telegram, Discord, Slack, Signal, or iMessage with no app-switching.
+Works across chat apps: Talk to it via WhatsApp, Telegram, Discord, Slack, Signal, or iMessage.

 Persistent memory and context: Remembers your preferences, past conversations, and business context across sessions.